kontent-ai-bot/kontent-delivery-sdk-swift/README.md

 let client = DeliveryClient.init(projectId: "YOUR_PROJECT_ID", previewApiKey:"PREVIEW_API_KEY")
 ```

-For more details, see [Previewing unpublished content using the Delivery API](https://docs.kontent.ai/tutorials/develop-apps/get-content/configuring-preview-for-content-items#a-set-up-content-preview-in-your-project).
+For more details, see [how to set up preview for content items](https://kontent.ai/learn/tutorials/develop-apps/build-strong-foundation/set-up-preview).

 ### Getting content from secured project